DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 ### Explanation

-This error points out that we’re only allowed to use the `?` operator in a function that returns `Result`, `Option`, or another type that implements `FromResidual`.
+This error points out that we're only allowed to use the `?` operator in a function that returns `Result`, `Option`, or another type that implements `FromResidual`.

 ### Fixing the Error

 To fix the error, you have two choices:
-1. **Change the Return Type**: Change the return type of your function to be compatible with the value you’re using the `?` operator on, as long as you have no restrictions preventing that.
+1. **Change the Return Type**: Change the return type of your function to be compatible with the value you're using the `?` operator on, as long as you have no restrictions preventing that.
 2. **Handle the `Result` Manually**: Use a `match` or one of the `Result<T, E>` methods to handle the `Result<T, E>` in whatever way is appropriate.

 ### Using `?` with `Option<T>`